mapninja/Scouts_PDFMAP_Android/README.md

 4. Once signed in, you will be prompted to set some options (Photo Backup, etc...).
 These are totally up to you, and not necessary for the workshop.

-5. Finally, you should see the TMRScouts folder displayed in your list of Dropbox Folders.
+5. Finally, you should see the TMRScout folder displayed in your list of Dropbox Folders.

 ###Install the Avenza PDF-Maps App